taptap-games/taptap-games-frontend/docs/pp.md

 Please read this Privacy Policy carefully to understand our policies and practices regarding your Personal Data (as defined below) and how we will treat it.

-This Privacy Policy applies to the DmSroik LLC apps, games, websites and related services (together the "Services" or "games", "apps", "websites" for individual categories).
-This Privacy Policy explains how we, and affiliated companies (collectively, "DmSroik LLC" or "we", "us", "our") collect, use, secure, and/or disclose end users’ ("you" or "your") or otherwise processes your personal information when you use our Services.
+This Privacy Policy applies to the TapTap Games LLC apps, games, websites and related services (together the "Services" or "games", "apps", "websites" for individual categories).
+This Privacy Policy explains how we, and affiliated companies (collectively, "TapTap Games LLC" or "we", "us", "our") collect, use, secure, and/or disclose end users’ ("you" or "your") or otherwise processes your personal information when you use our Services.

-The data controller is DmSroik LLC, with a registered address at prospekt Dzerzhinskogo 3B-58, 6th floor, Minsk, Belarus.
-DmSroik LLC as Data Controller does not and will not process any special categories of personal data ("sensitive data").
+The data controller is TapTap Games LLC, with a registered address at prospekt Dzerzhinskogo 3B-58, 6th floor, Minsk, Belarus.
+TapTap Games LLC as Data Controller does not and will not process any special categories of personal data ("sensitive data").

-## DmSroik LLC as Data Controller
+## TapTap Games LLC as Data Controller

 ### Information and Data We Collect from You